-As stated in our engagement letter dated April 1, 2009, our responsibility, as described by professional standards, is to express an opinion about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles.
-We are responsible for planning and performing the audit to obtain reasonable, but not absolute, assurance that the financial statements are free of material misstatement.
+As stated in our engagement letter dated April 9, 2010, our responsibility, as described by professional standards, is to express an opinion about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles.
+Our audit of the financial statements does not relieve you or management of your responsibilities.
+Our responsibility is to plan and perform the audit to obtain reasonable, but not absolute, assurance that the financial statements are free of material misstatement.

 As part of our audit, we considered the internal control of the Library.
-Our consideration of internal control was solely for the purpose of determining our audit procedures and not to provide any assurance concerning such internal control.
+Such considerations were solely for the purpose of determining our audit procedures and not to provide any assurance concerning such internal control.

 We are responsible for communicating significant matters related to the audit that are, in our professional judgment, relevant to your responsibilities in overseeing the financial reporting process.
-However, we are not required to design procedures specifically to identify such matters and our audit of the financial statements does not relieve you or management of your responsibilities.
+However, we are not required to design procedures specifically to identify such matters.